Warm up with SSE energy tariffs. Compare gas and electricity prices with Energylinx

 It normally takes around 21 days to switch, including a 14-day cooling-off period.

-Citizens Advice survey places SSE 18th out of 34 suppliers for customer service.
-While they received five stars for ease of switching, SSE was rated just 1.4 stars for ease of contact.
+Citizens Advice survey places SSE 23rd out of 34 suppliers for customer service.
+While they received five stars for ease of switching, SSE was rated just one star for ease of contact.

 SSE sweetens the energy deal by offering its customer's access to tickets for music, sport and entertainment events across the country before they go on sale.
 You can also apply for upgrades to SSE lounges and enter via the SSE Reward door at venues like the SSE Hydro in Glasgow and the SSE Arena, Wembley.